Killergarcia/Nerds/BN-220 GPIO GPS Module/readme.md

 Start a new gpsd instance that redirects the data of the correct serial port to a socket:

-# Might be able to manually change gpsd.sock settings to force it to use serial0?

 ```
 sudo gpsd /dev/serial0 -F /var/run/gpsd.sock
 ```